brackendev/TwitterSDK-Pharo/README.md

 * [Pharo 10](https://www.pharo.org/) reference platform.

-## Installation
+## Installation and Setup

+1. Sign in to Twitter and go to <https://developer.twitter.com/> to create an app.
-1. Go to <https://developer.twitter.com/app/> to set up a consumer key, consumer secret, access token, and access token secret.
+2. Set up the app API key, API key secret, access token, and access token secret.
-2. In a Playground, _Do it_:
+3. Load this project in Pharo.
+In a Playground, _Do it_:

 ```smalltalk
 Metacello new